[Developer Section] [To do] [Authors] [Code Changelog] [Screenshots] [Ecasound Users]

 3. ecasound -i reverse,drumloop.wav -o alsa

 The various operations can also be stacked.
-Let's first start by selecting a 5sec second out of a bigger file and play that out to the ALSA device.
+Let's first start by using 'select' to play a 10sec clip covering range [5sec,15sec] of the input file 'example.wav', using the ALSA output device.

 Next let's play that segment in reverse:

 5. ecasound -i reverse,select,5,10,example.wav -o alsa